skip to main content

 1. The principal/designee will provide professional development with the goal of increasing employee understanding of the diverse experiences and backgrounds of foreign-born students, the legal rights of foreign-born students as well as those perceived to be foreign-born, and an awareness of the resources available to support them.

-3. The Superintendent/Designee will provide annual professional development for employees and coaches on bullying, the responsibilities for bullying reporting, and implicit/explicit bias, including bias based on background and perceived immigration status.
+3. The Superintendent/designee will provide annual professional development for HCPSS employees and coaches on bullying, the responsibilities for bullying reporting, and implicit/explicit bias, including bias based on background and perceived immigration status.

 4. HCPSS student services employees, international liaisons, and/or school points of contact will receive training on the following: